 - Improve workflow by integrating with scheduling and EMRs; allow users of the system to be notified that activities need to be completed or provide status reports.

 - Prevent study images and reports from ‘going missing’.

 Security is inevitably the top concern among those considering a cloud-based PACS like Studycast.
 The Cloud is essentially shared cyberspace, so how can you be sure that your patients’ stored medical, personal and billing information is secure?
 Rest assured, the safeguards that are put in place often provide a more secure environment than a fixed facility, where almost anyone can open a file drawer or browse through a desktop catalog.
 The Studycast PACS solution is audited annually and adheres to more strict requirements than a private practice or many hospitals.

 Availability is another perceived limiting factor of a cloud service.
 Although rare, outages do occur, as they do with any on- or off-premise computer system.
-The astutely responsive Studycast support staff closely monitors client problems and works quickly and diligently with required updates to resume all functionality, quickly and as unobtrusively as possible.
+The astutely responsive Studycast support staff closely monitors client problems and works diligently with required updates to resume all functionality, quickly and as unobtrusively as possible.

 Another important consideration with moving information to the Cloud is ease of retrieval.
 If I send it into cyberspace, how easy will it be to get it back when I need it?
 Studycast documents in writing that the data you are storing is yours and that you are guaranteed access to it.
 Length of storage and cost for receiving data on a storage device upon request will be covered in your agreement.
 We make it easy for you to confidently send your data “to the Cloud”.